prog4biol/pfb2019/projects/project_proposal_guide.md

 - Description of problem, biological or other (3-4 sentences)

-- Proposed programming solution (3-8 sentences)
+- Proposed programming solution (1-3 sentences per sub-point)
     - Overview of features/stages/components to be implemented
     - How the proposed program/software solves the problem
+    - Desired inputs (data sets, files etc)
-    - Desired inputs/outputs
+    - Desired outputs (files, output to screen, plots, etc)
     - Potential challenges that may be encountered

 - Anticipated programming concepts (logic, data structures, modules, algorithms, *etc*.) to be used in implementing the solution (1-2 sentences for each concept)